OUR HISTORY

 As we celebrate our 10th anniversary, our team’s growth and strength can be gauged by many measures.

 With help from our families, friends, business sponsors and individual donors, and the success of our team’s fundraising efforts, we now operate independently.
 We own two brand-new 20-person and one 10-person dragon boats and a safety launch.
 Our “boathouse” is a garden shed at the marina where we rent dock space during water season.
 The Smith and UMass rowing boathouses are our neighbors.
-Off the water, and we rent indoor space for group workouts to maintain strength and endurance until we can get out on the river again.
-Add something about owning our own ergs/pergs to this section?
+Off the water, we rent indoor space for workouts on our rowing and paddle ergometers to maintain strength and endurance until we can get out on the river again.

 Founder